Like most of you, we like to keep things as natural as possible around our little homestead.

 - Oils – This may be an essential oil or a product made by infusing the whole herb in oil.

-- Teas/Infusions – Usually ingested as a beverage, but may be applied topically, teas are made by pouring boiling water over a whole herb and allowing it to steep until it reaches a desired strength.
+- Teas/Infusions – Usually ingested as a beverage, but may be applied topically, teas are made by pouring boiling water over a whole herb and allowing it to steep until it reaches the desired strength.

 - Tinctures/Extracts – A tincture is usually made by infusing a whole herb in alcohol over a period of time.